warpxprotocol/warpx/README.md

 ## Private Trading

 - With the power of ZKP, _warpX_ enables users to trade without revealing their identity on-chain.
-That said, only the token and its amount of order is revealed
+That said, only the token and its amount of order is revealed.
-- This feature is still work in progress
+- This feature is still work in progress.

 # Milestones